wyongqiing/tp/docs/UserGuide.md

 * Names are case-insensitive.
 The profile will automatically capitalise the first letter of each word and convert all other letters to lowercase.
 * Phone numbers must be exactly 8 digits long and start with 6, 8, or 9.*
 * NRIC should start with S, T, F, or G, followed by 7 digits, and end with a capital letter.*
-* Gender is not case-sensitive but will only take in Male, Female or Other.*
+* Gender is case-insensitive but will only take in Male, Female or Other.*
+* All dates (DOB or Date of Joining) must follow one of these formats: dd-MMM-yyyy, dd/MM/yyyy, dd.MM.yyyy, yyyy-MM-dd, or dd-MM-yyyy -> Single-digit days and months must be zero-padded (e.g., use 01 instead of 1)
+* DOB must be a valid date that is not in the future.
+* Date of Joining must be a valid date.
+Future dates are allowed to account for upcoming hires.
+(If the contract date is yet to be confirmed, please select the first day of the joining month.)
-* Nationality is not case-sensitive but follows a pre-defined set of common nationalities.
+* Nationality is case-insensitive but follows a pre-defined set of common nationalities.
 In the rare case where a nationality is not specified, choose 'Other'.
 * Tag fields (i.e. Department, Employment Type, Job Title) are case-insensitive.
 Additionally, certain short forms are valid for Department.

 **To note: Each person is unique based on their NRIC**